 It is necessary for the Employer to control and process personal data, sensitive or otherwise, for legal, personnel, administrative and management purposes, and in order to comply with all applicable laws and regulations and to fulfil Grace’s obligations as an employer, including, but not limited to the following areas:

-controlling and processing information about the employee’s physical or mental health or condition in order to monitor sick leave, entitlement to benefits and make decisions about the employee’s fitness to work;
+controlling and processing information about the Employee’s physical or mental health or condition in order to monitor sick leave, entitlement to benefits and make decisions about the Employee’s fitness to work;

 administering employment with the Employer, such as in the administration of the Employer’s human resources systems, payroll, pension scheme and benefit plans; and

-complying with legal requirements and obligations to third parties, including insurance companies and, when required, providing information relating to any criminal proceedings in which the employee may have been involved.
+complying with legal requirements and obligations to third parties, including insurance companies and, when required, providing information relating to any criminal proceedings in which the Employee may have been involved.

-The Employer may make such information available to those who provide products or services to or for human resource and recruitment purposes (such as advisers and payroll administrators), regulatory authorities or any business unit within which the employee works, and as may be required by law.
+The Employer may make such information available to those who provide products or services to or for human resource and recruitment purposes (such as advisers and payroll administrators), regulatory authorities or any business unit within which the Employee works, and as may be required by law.

-The Employee consents to the Employer transferring and storing data, including the employee’s personal data to countries outside of the Cayman Islands, which may not have the data protection laws in place that are of similar standard to those in place in the Cayman Islands.
+The Employee consents to the Employer transferring and storing data, including the Employee’s personal data to countries outside of the Cayman Islands, which may not have the data protection laws in place that are of similar standard to those in place in the Cayman Islands.

-The employee specifically and freely accepts that the Employer may take, or cause to be taken, a photograph of his or her likeness, and publish it on an internal company intranet and other internal media, and in some cases on our website or other externally published media or documents for the purpose of identification.
+The Employee specifically and freely accepts that the Employer may take, or cause to be taken, a photograph of his or her likeness, and publish it on an internal company intranet and other internal media, and in some cases on our website or other externally published media or documents for the purpose of identification.

 Monitoring

-The Employer’s electronic communication systems are not private or confidential and the employee expressly consents to the Employer’s monitoring, recording, and intercepting any use that the employee makes of the electronic communication systems operated or provided by the Employer for purposes including, but not limited to, the following;
+The Employer’s electronic communication systems are not private or confidential and the Employee expressly consents to the Employer’s monitoring, recording, and intercepting any use that the Employee makes of the electronic communication systems operated or provided by the Employer for purposes including, but not limited to, the following;

 to ensure, from time to time, that the policies and procedures of the Employer are being complied with;